 A Business Without a Sign is a Sign of No Business

 An easy way to work outside of specific schedule times is to carry your materials everywhere and advertise whenever you leave home.
 Whether you’re walking to the gym, the mall, the library, or anywhere, give out some business cards.
 Heck, bring a whole bag of cards or start wearing cargo pants and shorts with cards in every pocket.
 Do you go to the mall often?
 Bring some dropcards and leave a trail.
-Put a magnetic sign on your card.
+Put a magnetic sign on your car, and ask to put some on the cars of your friends and family.
 Get a pin that advertises your business and get into the habit of wearing it every time you leave home.

 Better yet, get into the habit of having some kind of advertisements on you at all times.
 Train yourself to instinctively promote your business everytime you go out in public.

 Where Do You Work?